-Because we live in an automated, it's probably not that surprising that your ability to repay your mortgage boils down to a single number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage comes down to just one number.

-The FICO score is created by credit agencies.
-These agencies use the payment history of all of your loans: credit cards, mortgages, car/boat loans and the like.
+The FICO score is built by credit agencies.
+These agencies use the payment history from all of your loans: mortgages, car/motorcycle/boat loans, credit cards, and the like.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-Fair Isaac and Cooriginally developed this score. .
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The original FICO was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, the differences aren't huge; all of the agencies use the following in calculating a credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your score:

 - Late Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you have?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you carry?
+How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
-Each formula produces a single number which may vary slightly by agency.
-FICO scores can be as low as 300 and as high as 800.
+These factors are weighted differently depending on the formula being used.
+The results are added up and distilled into a single number.
+FICO scores range from 300 to 800.
 Higher scores are better.
-Most folks getting a mortgage loan these days score 620 or above.
+Most folks who want to get a mortgage these days score 620 or above.

 Not just for qualifying

-Before you can improve your score, you have to obtain your score and be sure that the credit reports from each agency are correct.
-Fair Isaac, the company that invented the original FICO score, sells scores on its website: myFICO.com.
-It's inexpensive to get your FICO from all three agencies, along with your credit report.
-They also provide information and online tools that can help you understand how to improve your credit score.
+Before you can improve your score, you must get your score and ensure that the reports from each reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+They also provide information and online tools that help you improve your credit score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.